fionnbanksg/Lowrance-Sonar-Reader/README.md

 Please note the application may contain bugs, and is simply for educational purposes.

 Using the file application:
-  -  files gui.py and reader.py into a IDE that supports Python3
+  -  load the files gui.py and reader.py into a IDE that supports Python3
   -  run gui.py and wait for the window to appear
   -  click file>open SL file
   -  The file will load in and allow visualisation and further manipulation